frapplecat/moonup/README.md

 ## LANDSCAPE MOBILE FORMAT
 * Home and moonwatch opening pages didn't work well when small mobile screen sizes were in landscape format.
 Created media query to compensate.

+## CSS ISSUE
+* After deployment, I could see the CSS wasn't applying on certain pages.
+I'd used absolute instead of relative paths, change the paths to fix the problem.

 <br>